 If you're looking at that cute little furball and wondering just how big he's going to get, you're in good company.

-Just about every puppy owner asks themselves this very same question - sometimes before they pick out their new pup, more often afterwards!
+Almost every puppy owner asks themselves this question - sometimes before they pick out their new pup, more often afterwards!

-The thing is, no one can give you any guarantees about how tall your pup will be as an adult, or how much he will weigh.
+The thing is, no one can give you any guarantees about how tall your pup will be as an adult, or how much he will weigh.... but you do get some clues!

 But if Fido is a mixed breed puppy, then the element of 'surprise!' is going to be much greater.